-In addition to her love for yoga, Margie’s other passions include working with her registered therapy dog, Bailey, for the Paws Across Texas (PAT) organization, playing tennis, and spending time with family and friends.
+In addition to her love for yoga, Margie’s other passions include working with her registered therapy dog, Bailey, for the Paws Across Texas (PAT) organization and spending time with family and friends.

 Amy began teaching yoga in 2006 after completing YogaFit ® teacher training programs.
 Over the years she has explored Hatha, Vinyasa, Kundalini, Yin and Restorative yoga practices.
 She has also completed numerous teacher trainings focusing on yoga and movement for seniors.
 In 2014, Amy decided to deepen her own practice and studied at Alpha Omega Yoga in Dallas, TX, where she obtained her 200 Hour Yoga Alliance certification.
 She enjoys teaching students of varying ages (10-100 years old) and ability levels.
 Amy also holds a B.S. & M.S. in Psychology from Texas Christian University and is a faculty member at EA Young Academy.
 When she's not teaching, she spends time as an advocate for the social & emotional needs of gifted scholars and autism awareness.
 She also enjoys spending time with her family and cheering on the TCU Horn Frogs.